-SP/AR 232 - Art of Spain

-SP 331 - Hispanic Civilization
+- SP/AR 232 Art of Spain SP 331 - Hispanic Civilization

-SP 332 - Reading in Hispanic Literature
+- SP 332 Reading in Hispanic Literature

-SP 335 - Literature of Spanish Golden Age
+- SP 335 Literature of Spanish Golden Age

-SP/EN 341 - Literature in Translation: Cervantes or Marquez

-SP 337 - 20th Century Latin American Literature
+- SP/EN 341 Literature in Translation: Cervantes or Marquez SP 337 - 20th Century Latin American Literature

-SP 401 - Cervantes & The Quixote
+- SP 401 Cervantes & The Quixote

-the undergraduate program.
+a Portfolio can be completed and credited towards graduate study include: SE 330, SE 336, SE 441 and SE 465.
+For further information and timely advisement regarding this Option, the student should express his/her interest at the time of admission to the undergraduate program.